 Is it normal for my student to travel during breaks?

 One of the advantages of studying abroad is that traveling to nearby countries or cities is a lot easier.
 Your student should take advantage of everything their host country has to offer.
 This includes different cities, festivals and attractions.
 If your student prefers to stay in the same place the entire time, that is okay too.
 However, it is completely normal for students to move around during their study abroad experience.

 How often should my student travel while abroad?

 Some students take many weekend trips while studying abroad, while others wait until they have longer stretches so as not to rush any trip that they take.
 How often your student will travel depends on many things including budget, class schedule and desire.
 There are many ways to travel on a budget—make sure your student looks into discount airlines, train tickets and student discounts.
-If he/she does their research well, he/she will be able to do significantly more traveling.
+If they do their research well, they'll be able to do significantly more traveling.